Mango Lowers Inflammation, Helps Prevent Cancer

 Other research has established that mangiferin may be useful in a number of inflammatory-related disorders, including diabetes and heart disease.

-Scientists presented research this week at San Diego’s Federation of American Societies for Experimental Biology (FASEB) that suggests that people who eat mangos have a better diet and fewer health issues.
+Scientists presented research at San Diego’s Federation of American Societies for Experimental Biology (FASEB) that reported that people who eat mangos have a better diet and fewer health issues.

 The research compared the diets of over 13,000 individuals participating in the National Health and Nutrition Examination Survey (NHANES) between 2001 and 2008 to the Healthy Eating Index (HEI).
 Those who ate mangos regularly scored higher on the HEI than those that did not.